Autism Berkshire is running online services to help autistic people and their families in Bracknell Forest during the coronavirus pandemic.

 You can call our helpline 10am to 1pm from Monday to Friday on 01189 594 594 or email our advisers at email@example.com

-We support parents and carers of children on the autism spectrum or who are waiting for a CAMHS autism assessment, running workshops on aspects of autism and supporting children and young people with autism, including sensory needs and managing anger.
+We support parents and carers of children on the autism spectrum or who are waiting for a CAMHS autism assessment, and runs a benefits advice service and leisure activities.

 Autism Berkshire also provides training to parents, carers and professionals in a variety of areas to raise awareness of autism and issues associated with autism.